 California takes lead on climate change with plan to halt sale of new gas cars by 2035

-SACRAMENTO -- Taking the global lead to combat climate change, California has a plan to put the brakes on all new gas cars by 2035.
+SACRAMENTO -- Taking the global lead to combat climate change, California is set to approve a plan to put the brakes on all new gas cars by 2035.
 It will be a phased approach, but one that will set California apart from the rest of the world.

 The plan has to still be approved by the federal government but if it is, California will see a huge decline in greenhouse gas emissions.